Equity Release Gifting Options For Your Friends And Family

 For those aged 55 and over, there’s a great chance to provide more stability and security both to their finances and those of their loved ones.

-Equity release schemes enable people to benefit from the wealth stored in their homes, providing them with cash when they need it most.
+Equity release schemes enable individuals to tap into the wealth stored in their homes, providing them with cash when needed.

-Though the UK economy is experiencing disruption, there are still hundreds of equity release plans available on the market which offer competitive rates of interest, good loan-to-value levels, and long-term security.
+Although the UK economy is experiencing disruption, hundreds of equity release plans remain available, offering competitive interest rates, favourable loan-to-value ratios, and long-term security.

-If you’re worried about how equity release might affect your future beneficiaries, you can use inheritance protection to guarantee a certain portion of your property’s value will be passed on when you die.
-This percentage remains untouched no matter how much money has been released against the property over time.
+Suppose you’re worried about how equity release might affect your future beneficiaries.
+In that case, you can use inheritance protection to guarantee a particular portion of your property’s value will be passed on when you die.
+No matter how much money has been released against the property, this percentage remains untouched.

-Fill out the form above for a free quote – our easy online portal takes a couple of minutes to fill out securely.
+Fill out the form above for a free quote.
+Our easy online portal takes a couple of minutes to complete securely.

-Over 60% of homeowners cited home improvements as the core motivator for choosing equity release; however, many are choosing to tap into their property wealth to help out friends and family with finances.
+Over 60% of homeowners cited home improvements as the primary motivator for choosing equity release; however, many are opting to tap into their property wealth to assist friends and family with their finances.

-Equity release gifting to the family is becoming a more popular choice for many Grandparents choosing to help their Grandkids pay for university fees with equity release or paying for major life events, including weddings, first-time home buyer deposits, clearing credit card debts and loans with some opting to spend on travel with their loved ones to enjoy some quality time together.
+Equity release gifting to the family is becoming a more popular choice for many Grandparents choosing to help their Grandkids pay for university fees with equity release or paying for significant life events, including weddings, first-time home buyer deposits, clearing credit card debts and loans, with some opting to spend on travel with their loved ones to enjoy some quality time together.

-With family finances being stretched, equity release gifting has been a major driver for homeowners over the age of 55 to turn to their property wealth.
+With family finances under strain, equity release gifting has become a significant driver for homeowners aged 55 and over to tap into their property wealth.
 To release some cash and pass on an advance in inheritance, which is increasingly becoming known as a living inheritance.

-By using equity release, Grandparents can see their wealth go to good use while they’re around to benefit from seeing their loved ones enjoy a better quality of life with less financial stress.
+By using equity release, Grandparents can see their wealth put to good use while they’re around to see their loved ones enjoy a better quality of life with less financial stress.

-Statistics for 2024 show that the total amount of equity released grew to an all-time high, with an average of £10 million daily paid out to homeowners through equity release.
+Statistics for 2026 show that the total amount of equity released reached an all-time high, with an average of £10 million paid out to homeowners through equity release daily.

-The average lump sum released tax-free was £76,500.
+The average lump-sum tax-free release was £76,500.
 The most popular type of plan was drawdown, which contributed to two-thirds of all equity release loans approved.
-15% of those were enhanced drawdown lifetime mortgages, which provides a higher LTV to homeowners over 55 with existing health conditions.
+15% of those were enhanced drawdown lifetime mortgages, which offer a higher LTV to homeowners aged 55+ with existing health conditions.

 Specialist Advice Is Key To Equity Release Gifting For Friends and Family

-With the significant increase in equity release gifting, it’s imperative that homeowners eligible for this type of finance know-how to go about using equity release for maximum value and limited risk.
+With the significant increase in equity release gifting, it’s imperative that homeowners eligible for this type of finance know how to use it to maximise value and minimise risk.

-Due to the high increase in interest by eligible homeowners, more lenders are entering the equity release market, which is driving competitiveness, making it a more feasible financing option for those looking to use their property wealth to gift to relatives.
+Due to a significant increase in interest from eligible joint homeowners, more lenders are entering the equity release market, driving competition and making it a more feasible financing option for those looking to use their property wealth to gift to relatives.

-Or perhaps extend a financial lending hand to a close friend to help reduce their debts, or more commonly for seniors to finance business investments or go into a partnership as most standard loans are restrictive on how money borrowed is used.
+Or perhaps extend a financial hand to a close friend to help reduce their debts, or, more commonly, for seniors to finance business investments or enter into a partnership, as most standard loans are restrictive on how borrowed money is used.

-And if it is, you need to find the most appropriate type of equity release product suited to your financial circumstances.
-The average customer suited to equity release is those who own 100% home equity, and the property’s market value is at least £70,000.
+If so, you need to find the most appropriate equity release product for your financial circumstances.
+The average customer suited to equity release has 100% home equity and a property with a market value of at least £70,000.

 The Types of Equity Release that May be Suited to Gifting

 Equity release isn’t a one-size-fits-all financial product.
-There are different types of plans with varying degrees of flexibility on offer by various equity release plan providers.
+Various equity release plan providers offer different types of plans with varying degrees of flexibility.

-The most common is the lifetime mortgage, with the vast majority choosing to use these with drawdown, which lets them draw on an initial lump sum payment leaving the rest available on reserve to borrow as and when it’s needed later in life.
+The most common is the lifetime mortgage, with the vast majority choosing a drawdown.
+This allows them to draw on an initial lump-sum payment, leaving the rest available in reserve to borrow as needed later in life.

-A home reversion plan is an alternative type of equity release that your financial advisor will discuss with you.
-But most won’t recommend it as a viable option unless you have really specific circumstances, such as no plans to leave an inheritance to anyone, as a home reversion plan involves selling a percentage or all of your home equity to a plan provider for 60% or less of your homes market value.
+A home reversion plan is an alternative type of equity release that your financial advisor will discuss.
+However, most will not recommend it as a viable option unless you have particular circumstances, such as no plans to leave an inheritance to anyone.
+A home reversion plan involves selling a percentage or all of your home equity to a plan provider for 60% or less of your home’s market value.

-Home reversion plans only represent around 1% of the equity release market.
+Home reversion plans account for only around 1% of the equity release market.

 Lifetime Mortgages Taken as a Lump Sum Tax-Free Payment

 It is possible to take all the available equity a plan provider may approve you for as one lump sum using interest roll-up, which would require no monthly payments on the loan amount you’re approved for.
-Instead, compound interest is applied to the total loan amount repaid upon the sale of your property once both people in the residence pass or move into a long-term care facility.
+Instead, compound interest is applied to the total loan amount repaid upon selling your property, once both residents have passed or moved into a long-term care facility.

-This approach has the highest cost as the interest is applied to the funds released from its release date.
+This approach incurs the highest cost, as interest is applied to the funds from the date of release.
 This is partly why more people are choosing drawdown.

 Drawdown Lifetime Mortgage

 With a drawdown lifetime mortgage, only the funds released attract interest.
-The additional funding left on reserve for borrowing later is an advanced approval you can use at your leisure without incurring interest charges.
-By using drawdown, a lump sum can be released initially with surplus equity from your property wealth left on reserve to use as you need it or to boost your annual retirement income.
+The additional funding left on reserve for future borrowing is an advanced approval that you can use at your leisure without incurring interest charges.
+By using drawdown, a lump sum can be released initially, with surplus equity from your property wealth left on reserve to use as needed or to boost your annual retirement income.

-This option is handy for those requiring a cash boost to use for equity release gifting to help relatives out financially while keeping some funds available for personal use.
-Or to afford further gifting such as when your Grandkids are getting married, a newborn arrives in the family or any other expensive life event.
+This option is handy for those who need a cash boost to gift equity to relatives financially, while keeping some funds available for personal use.
+Or to afford further gifts, such as when your Grandchildren are getting married, a newborn arrives in the family, or any other expensive life event.

-Additionally, it’s beneficial to have some funds on reserve you can call on should you need emergency care funding, home adaptations, or perhaps an expensive home repair, as it’s generally more difficult to be approved for standard loans when you’re in retirement.
+Additionally, it’s beneficial to have some funds on reserve that you can call on should you need emergency care funding, home adaptations, or perhaps an expensive home repair, as it’s generally more challenging to be approved for standard loans when you’re in retirement.

 Flexible Lifetime Mortgages

-Flexible lifetime mortgages are an attractive option for seniors who want to use equity release gifting while helping control the loan’s interest costs to protect some of their families inheritance.
+Flexible lifetime mortgages are an attractive option for seniors who want to use equity release gifting while helping control the loan’s interest costs to protect some of their family’s inheritance.

 Top Considerations For Equity Release Gifting